 For fibers which are not simple step-index fibers, but have a more complicated refractive index profile, one usually considers the cladding to be only the area where the refractive index starts to stay constant – up to the outer cladding radius, where one may have air or some polymer coating, for example.

-The diameter of a fiber cladding is often chosen to be 125 μm, which is a standard value.
+The diameter of a fiber cladding is often chosen to be 125 μm, which is a standard value because it is large enough to make the fiber sufficiently stable but also small enough to allow substantial bending.
 Although it is often irrelevant concerning the guiding properties, it can nevertheless have a substantial practical importance:

 - When fibers are made thicker, they more easily break when one tries to bend them.
 However, increased cladding diameters are sometimes necessary, e.g. for high-power devices or for multi-core fibers with a larger number of cores.